A Trap in the Ruins

 Ray stopped walking.
 Pennie and the others walked past him before realising he had stopped.
 When Pennie noticed that she had left him behind she also stopped to see what was wrong.

 Pennie turned to face him.
 When she did, she saw him with his arms crossed and a blank, emotionless expression on his face as he looked at the ground in front of him.

 “Ray?” she called to him.
 “What do you mean by that?”

 “That’s what I was always told when I was young,” he continued, his voice deeper and flatter than usual.
 “Apparently, someone within the Haiva Nobility sold out all of the Elemental’s to save themselves or improve their rank.”

 “No way,” Dimetrios muttered.
 “Who was it, Valero?
 What kind of things did they reveal?”

 Ray stood in silence leaving Dimetrios’s question unanswered which caused him to impatiently tap his foot.
 When Ray’s eyes returned to normal, he grunted quietly and closed his left eye tightly.

-“Sorry, what did you say?”
+“Sorry, what were we just talking about?”
 Ray asked, placing his fingertips on the side of his forehead and looked up at them.

-“You were just saying about how the Haiva were betrayed,” Dimetrios snarled.
+“You were just sayin’ about how the Haiva were betrayed,” Dimetrios snarled.
 “Out with it already, I want to know more.”